 - Parties should rely on their internal assessment of the credit quality of collateral.
 This assessment can take account of but should not place "mechanistic reliance" on external credit ratings. - As part of the process of agreeing the credit quality of collateral, the parties should reconcile their internal assessments with each other in order to agree the classification of the collateral.
-To do this, they should use the six credit quality steps employed to map the ratings provided by External Credit Assessment Institutions under the EU Capital Requirements Regulation (575/2013). - In the case of lack of agreement, the parties should use the lowest rating proposed. - Table 2, field 90, Collateral Quality = NOTR only for securities that could be rated but have not. - Table 2, field 90, Collateral Quality = NOAP onlyalways for: - main index equities, for which Table 2, field 94, Collateral Type = MEQU - securities for which Table 2, field 94, Collateral Type = OEQU - securities Table 2, field 90, Collateral Quality = NOAP for a type of asset which is classified as Table 2, field 94, Collateral Type = OTHR- where ratings are not provided for this type of asset by rating agencies.
-57
+To do this, they should use the six credit quality steps employed to map the ratings provided by External Credit Assessment Institutions under the EU Capital Requirements Regulation (575/2013). - In the case of lack of agreement, the parties should use the lowest rating proposed. - Table 2, field 90, Collateral Quality = NOTR only for securities that could be rated in theory but have not been rated in practice (at least for the moment). - Table 2, field 90, Collateral Quality = NOAP (not available) always for the following classes of assets given that these assets cannot be rated in terms of default risk: - main index equities, for which Table 2, field 94, Collateral Type = MEQU - securities for which Table 2, field 94, Collateral Type = OEQU54 - Table 2, field 90, Collateral Quality = NOAP for a type of asset which is classified as Table 2, field 94, Collateral Type = OTHR where ratings are not provided for this type of asset by rating agencies.
+66